 Most often, side effects from radiation therapy begin within a few weeks of starting treatment and go away within a few weeks after treatment ends .

 During and just after treatment, your treated breast may be sore.
-Mild pain relievers such as ibuprofen or acetaminophen can ease breast tenderness.
+Talk with your radiation oncologist about using mild pain relievers such as ibuprofen or acetaminophen to ease breast tenderness.

 The treated breast may also be rough to the touch, red (like a sunburn) and swollen.
 Sometimes the skin may peel, as if it were sunburned.
 Your radiation oncologist may suggest special creams to ease this discomfort.
 Sometimes the skin peels further and the area may become tender and sensitive (called a moist reaction).
 This is most common in the skin folds and the underside of the breast.
 If this occurs, let your oncologist or nurse know, and he/she can give you creams and pads to make the area more comfortable until it heals.

 Fatigue is common during radiation therapy and may last for several weeks after treatment ends.

 Nausea is not common with radiation therapy.
 And, you won’t lose the hair on your head.
 However, you may lose some hair under the arm or on the breast or chest area receiving radiation (this may be an issue for some men with breast cancer).

 Learn more about easing pain related to radiation therapy.